 The next phase of litigation is known as “discovery.”
 It involves exactly what the word implies.
 We discover what evidence they intend to use at trial, and what explanations they offer as to the cause of the accident.
 Discovery includes written questions known as “interrogatories,” demands that all evidence be produced called “requests for production,” and official court proceedings called “depositions.”
 This last term is probably familiar to you.

-Once depositions have been taken, the next step in South Carolina is usually “mediation.”
+Once depositions have been taken, the next step in South Carolina personal injury lawsuits is usually “mediation.”
 This is when my client and I meet with the insurance adjuster and their attorney to determine whether a fair settlement can be reached.
 A third attorney, known as a “mediator,” listens to both sides’ version of facts.
 We are then split in two rooms, and the mediator goes back and forth to help achieve a settlement.
-For instance, when mediation begins our latest demand may be $300,000.00.
+For instance, when mediation begins our latest demand may be $1,000,000.00.
 The most recent offer from the insurance company may only be $10,000.00.
 However, at the end of mediation, we might have settled the case for somewhere between those two figures.

-In sum, after most personal injury lawsuits are filed, an answer will be given, discovery will be performed, mediation may be held, and a trial could take place.
+In sum, after most personal injury lawsuits are filed in South Carolina, an answer will be given, discovery will be performed, mediation may be held, and a trial could take place.
 As I stated, it would be far simpler for the insurance company to pay you what your case is worth at the outset, but many times justice cannot be achieved without a fight.
 My job as a South Carolina personal injury attorney is to maximize the value of your case and earn the best possible result no matter how great the fight.